dojot/dojot/storage/file/minio/file-mgmt/README.md

 # FILE-MGMT

 The "File-mgmt" service is responsible for storing files in dojot.
-Through the REST interface provided by the service, it's possible to upload, download and delete files.
+Through the REST interface provided by the service, it's possible to list, upload, download and delete files.

 ## Running the service